pilotphish/pilotphish.github.io/index.md

 ## Welcome to Pilotphish, Inc.

-We provide application development in Microsoft Access and Excel focused on the housing and residential real esate industry.
+We provide application development in Microsoft Access, Excel, and R focused on the housing and residential real esate industry.

 ### REAL ESTATE + INTEL  %>% SUCCESS